sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

  - `eval_MTL.py` eval different models.

 ## Keyword arguments
 In our code, we have provided detailed comments.
-Below are the specific meanings of some keywords：
+Below are the specific meanings of some keywords:
  - `b` batch size.
  - `his_len` historical sequence length.
  - `BS_num` BS number.